Los Angeles High School: 1887, Sand Street

+1891, Fort Moore Hill

 In 1890, construction began on a new red brick schoolhouse facing North Hill Street on Fort Moore Hill, between Sand Street and Bellevue Avenue (later Sunset Boulevard, now Cesar Chavez Avenue), at coordinates 34°03′30.39″N 118°14′32.84″W, which was a short distance from the older wooden one then facing Sand Street below.

 That same year, the Los Angeles City High School District was formed.
 It served students of LAHS while the Los Angeles City School District and various other elementary school districts served elementary and junior high school students.

 This second location atop a hill was completed in 1891 and LAHS moved in.
 It was an enormous building for its time.
 The new high school was built on part of the site of the abandoned Fort Moore Hill Cemetery, the first Protestant cemetery in Los Angeles, which was spread over the slopes of the hill.
 It had become neglected, practically unattended and desecrated by grave robbing vandals.
 The Board of Education purchased the property from the city in 1884, and other portions of land were sold as residential lots.
 The city neglected to remove the remains and clear away the grave sites and some LAHS students in the 1890s thought it was "fun" to sit and eat their lunch while they leaned against a tombstone.

 At a meeting regarding the improvement of the school grounds on June 4, 1896, the committee was directed to wait on the Board of Education the following Monday evening to secure the cooperation of the board in having dirt being taken from the Hill Street cut used in filling up the grounds of the high school, so that shrubbery could be grown about the building.
 LAHS was the only high school in Los Angeles until 1905.